 - 1. Each group is assigned a particular ALT . - 2.
-In your assigned groups, discuss and share potential ideas (possible project ideas for students ) for your assigned ALT. - 3.
+In your groups, discuss and share potential ideas (possible project ideas for students) for your assigned ALT. - 3.
 Aim for as many ideas as you can. - 4.
-Record your ideas in the shared document (Google slide) under your Group Number can be text / images etc. - 5.
+Record your ideas on the butcher sheets provided - 5.
 Present ideas to the wider group.